cloudoutloud/eks-asg-ami-rotator/README.md

 | `--leader-elect` | `LEADER_ELECT` | `true` | Leader election (safe with >1 replica). |

 ## AWS permissions (IRSA)

+Pre req your need to create an IAM role for the controller.

 Attach the policy in [`deploy/iam-policy.json`](deploy/iam-policy.json) to the IAM role referenced by the ServiceAccount's `eks.amazonaws.com/role-arn`